LFilipePacheco/greenhouse-detection-unet/README.md

 ## Stack

 Python · TensorFlow/Keras · rasterio · GeoPandas · OpenCV · Shapely ·
-scikit-learn
+scikit-learn · DGT ortoSat2023 orthoimagery (open WMS, Direção-Geral do Território)

 ## About the data and the model

-The satellite imagery is open data, but the ground-truth polygons, the trained model weights and the detection results are institutional property of CCDR-Norte, I.P. and are not published here.
+The imagery is the open **ortoSat2023** high-resolution satellite orthoimagery service of the Direção-Geral do Território (DGT), used and reproduced with attribution.
+The ground-truth polygons, the trained model weights and the detection results are institutional property of CCDR-Norte, I.P. and are not published here.
 The code is shared as a working reference implementation of the full train-and-detect pipeline.

+A natural next step is the companion **ortoSat2023-FalsaCor (IRG)** layer from the same DGT service: adding the near-infrared band would sharpen the spectral separation between greenhouse plastic and vegetation.

 ---